stefanoviel/Topic_Modeling_Reddit/README.md

 ## Acknowledgments

 This project was developed during a summer internship at ETH Zurich's Computational Social Science Lab under the supervision of Andrea Musso.

-## Website

-For more information and to explore the dataset, visit [RedditTopics.xyz](https://redditopics.xyz/)

 ## Contact